LDSSA/batch7-students/guides/github.md

 ### 2. Get the Learning Material

 Now you will clone the [batch7-students](https://github.com/LDSSA/batch7-students) repository.
-All of the learning material will be made available on this repo as the academy progresses.
+All the learning material will be made available on this repo as the academy progresses.

 1. Open a Terminal or Git Bash, the next steps are on this terminal